High Performance Computing

 Speculative execution of instructions.

 Multiple-issue processors.
 Scheduling instructions on multiple-issue processors.
-VLIW processors.
+VLIW processors (omitted this year).

 Cache Memory and Computer Performance: